mozilla/uniffi-rs/docs/manual/src/futures.md

 # Async/Future support

-UniFFI supports exposing async rust functions over the FFI.
+UniFFI supports exposing async Rust functions over the FFI.
 It can convert a Rust `Future`/`async fn` to and from foreign native futures (`async`/`await` in Python/Swift, `suspend fun` in Kotlin etc.)

 Check out the [examples](https://github.com/mozilla/uniffi-rs/tree/main/examples/futures) or the more terse and thorough [fixtures](https://github.com/mozilla/uniffi-rs/tree/main/fixtures/futures).

-Note that currently async functions are only supported by proc-macros, but UDL would be fairly simple enhancement.
+Note that currently async functions are only supported by proc-macros, if you require UDL support please file a bug.

 ## Example

-This is the shortest "async sleep()" I could come up with!
+This is a short "async sleep()" example:
 ```Rust
 use std::time::Duration;
 use async_std::future::{timeout, pending};